Zaki Biam massacre

-The Zaki-Biam Massacre (also known as The Zaki-Biam Invasion or Operation No Living Thing) was a mass execution of hundreds of unarmed Tiv civilians by the Nigerian Army between 20 – 24 of October 2001.
+The Zaki-Biam massacre (also known as The Zaki-Biam Invasion or Operation No Living Thing) was a mass execution of hundreds of unarmed Tiv civilians by the Nigerian Army between 20 and 24 October 2001.
 The massacre was a surreptitious operation of the Nigerian army to avenge the killing of 19 soldiers, whose mutilated bodies were found on 12 October 2001, near some Tiv villages in Benue State.
 The massacre took place in villages including Gbeji, Vaase, Anyiin, Iorja, Ugba, Tse-Adoor, Sankera, Kyado and Zaki-Biam.

 At the time, the Nigerian Army and the federal government denied that soldiers killed any villagers.
-However, on Tuesday, 6 November 2007, the Chief of Army Staff, Lt.
+However, on 6 November 2007, the Chief of Army Staff, Lt.
 General Luka Yusuf, publicly offered an apology to the people of Benue State for the killings.
 President Umaru Yar'Adua also visited Benue State to personally apologize on behalf of the federal government of Nigeria.
-No soldier was ever punished and nobody went to jail for the offences committed.
+No soldier was ever punished, and nobody went to jail for the offences committed.

 Background to the killing of soldiers

-On 10 October 2001, 19 soldiers were ambushed and captured in the town of Vaase, by a group suspected to be Tiv militias.
-Two days later, their bodies were discovered near a primary school in the nearby town of Zaki-Biam.
+On 10 October 2001, 19 soldiers were ambushed and captured in the town of Vaase by a group suspected to be Tiv militias.
+Two days later, the soldiers' bodies were discovered near a primary school in the nearby town of Zaki-Biam.
 According to locals, the murders were prompted by previous incidents in which armed men in military uniforms attacked several Tiv communities.
 There was a strong suspicion among the Tiv that elements of the military were backing their Jukun rivals, with whom they have had a reoccurring conflict over land, indigeneship, economic and political power.

 There were suspicions that the 23rd armored brigade of the 3rd armored division of the Nigerian army, allied with the Jukun on directives of the minister of defence, Retired Lt.
 General Theophilus Danjuma, a Jukun man.
 In fact, a Wikileaks telegram cable dated 26 July 2007 emanating from Abuja said Retired Lt.
 General Victor Malu, a Tiv from Benue, accused Danjuma of leading the onslaught on Zaki-Biam.
 The deployment of this brigade to enforce peace in Taraba saw the troops waging war into Benue State.
 For instance, on 6 October 2001, the soldiers came to Kyado, a town 16 kilometres across the border into Benue State and attempted to abduct some men but were resisted.
 In concert with the Jukun, they razed down Tse Abanga, Ukpe, Toryem and Tse Hungwa villages in Benue State, killing and looting.